Here are some of the common questions which are asked by people wishing to, or are in the process of making a personal injury claim.

 The first thing to bear in mind with credit hire vehicles is that they are NOT courtesy cars.
 You have to be aware that you are legally liable for the cost of the car.
 The reason that you are not invoiced immediately for the hire car is that credit hire is dealt with on a deferred payment basis.
 This means that you are given time to pay the hire vehicle, which gives us the opportunity to claim the hire from the third party before payment becomes due.

 Court proceedings are usually issued if there is a dispute between the parties, or where one of the parties does not respond to the claim put to them.
-However the vast majority of cases do not go to a final court hearing as they tend to settle beforehand.
+However the vast majority of accident claims do not go to a final court hearing as they tend to settle beforehand.
 It is not unusual for settlement offers to be made once proceedings have been issued or once a hearing date has been set.

 Whilst court proceedings might sound daunting, you do not need to panic.
 We will carefully support and advise you all along the way.
 You can also find additional details in our guide Will my injury claim go to court?

 If a final hearing is necessary to decide the matter, it is likely that you will have to attend Court to give evidence.
 You may however be represented by an appropriately skilled barrister or other representative carefully instructed by us.